Damms/WazuhSIEMLab/README.md

 - Ability to generate and recognize attack signatures and patterns.
 - Enhanced knowledge of network protocols and security vulnerabilities.
 - Development of critical thinking and problem-solving skills in cybersecurity.
-- Integration of third party intelligence for automated response.
+- Integration of open source intelligence.
+- Automated response

 ### Tools Used

 - Wazuh Security Information and Event Management (SIEM) system for log ingestion and analysis.
 - Telemetry generation tools to create realistic network traffic and attack scenarios.
-- Virus Total integration for automated response.
+- Virus Total integration for open source intelligence.
+- MITRE ATT&CK Framework

 ### Prerequisites
 Virtual machines, I am using [VMWare Workstation Pro](https://www.vmware.com/products/workstation-pro/html.html), but [Virtual Box](https://www.virtualbox.org) is a free alternative.

 ## Steps
-All up to date steps to setup Wazuh can be found using the [quickstart guide](https://documentation.wazuh.com/current/quickstart.html).
+All up to date steps to setup Wazuh can be found using the [quickstart](https://documentation.wazuh.com/current/quickstart.html) and the [proof of concept](https://documentation.wazuh.com/current/proof-of-concept-guide/index.html) guides.

 ### Step 1: Create VM for Wazuh Server
 Spin up a VM for Ubuntu with resources aligning to the Wazuh documentation